jmacdotorg/plerd/README.md

 It allows you to compose and maintain blog posts as easily as adding and modifying Markdown files in a single folder.
 Plerd creates an entirely static website based on the content of this one folder, automatically updating the site whenever this content changes.

-This software is in **very early development**.
-Its API might change dramatically while I, Plerd's creator, continue to puzzle out how it actually wants to work.

-If you want something aiming towards a similar goal but rather more mature, have a look at [Letterpress](https://github.com/an0/Letterpress).

 ## Purpose

 Plerd allows a blogger to publish new posts to their blog simply by adding Markdown files to a designated blog-source directory.
 By mixing in Dropbox, this directory can live on their local machine.
 They can also update posts by updating said files, and unpublish posts by deleting or moving files from that same folder.